-We require all adult visitors to the school who arrive in normal school hours to sign the visitors' book in the reception area, and to wear a visitor's badge at all times whilst on the school premises.
+We require all adult visitors to the school who arrive in normal school hours to sign in electronically in the reception area, and to wear a visitor's badge at all times whilst on the school premises.
 Visitors with DBS clearance are given a blue badge while visitors without DBS clearance are given a red badge and accompanied by a member of school staff at all times.

-We require all adults employed or helping in school to have their application vetted through police records in order to ensure that there is no evidence of offences involving children or abuse ('List 99"/DBS).
-School staff and regular voluntary helpers have their records checked by the Disclosure & Barring Service.
+We require all school staff and regular voluntary helpers have their records checked by the Disclosure & Barring Service.